llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 The major limitation of the notebooks is that we have no output filtering.
 This means if you do `include “llvm/Target/Target.td"` you will get about 320,000 lines of output (before you have added any of your own code).
-This is more than a default notebook will accept from a kernel and when I removed that limit, the browser tab crashed.
+This is more than a default notebook accepts from a kernel and when I removed that limit, the browser tab crashed.

-This is not a problem in most cases and the possible solutions have big trade-offs, so we are not rushing into fixing this.
+This is not a problem in most cases and the possible solutions have big trade-offs, so we are not rush a fix.
 If it does affect you, please post your feedback on the
 [tracking issue](https://github.com/llvm/llvm-project/issues/72856).

 # TableGen Language Server